dbrevesf/spring-cucumber-testcontainer-kafka-integration/README.md

 ## Docker and Colima Issues

 There are some issues that one can face when using Colima to work with Docker (usually MacOS users).
-If that's the case, the following command should be executed and the environment variables should be set (the lines below can also be put within the configuration file of the terminal (`.bashrc`, `.zshrc`, `.profile`, etc):
+If that's the case, the following command should be executed and the environment variables should be set.
+The lines below can also be put within the configuration file of the terminal (`.bashrc`, `.zshrc`, `.profile`, etc):

 ```
 $ docker context use colima